pulsarf/waterfall/README.md

 For example, `--oob 3+s`

 The arguments has almost same syntax, the only difference is that plus sign is enforced.

+## Transition from other programs

+Most of command syntax was derived from byedpi for simplicity, as a drop-in replacement

 Here's the translation table from ByeDPI to Waterfall